Support

 *PIC: the 9-digit Participant Identification Code assigned to every organisation registered on the EU Participant Portal (Find more information at this link).

-1.5 What are the deadlines for the application?
+1.5 What are the deadlines to apply?

 InnoNext runs an open call until July 2026.
-In this period both companies and talents can register for the InnoNext project at any time to find their ideal match and begin an Innovation internship.
-That means that your company can register in InnoNext and publish new offers at any time throughout the duration of the project and Talents can apply for it at any time.
+During this period, both companies and talents can register for the InnoNext project at any time to find their ideal match and begin an Innovation internship.

 2. Value for the Hosting companies